John Donald Robb: Publications

 In 1954, Robb published Hispanic Folk Songs of New Mexico (UNM Press), a book that presents a selection of songs along with the insightful background of the different genres of music.
 The book was revised in 2008.
 More Hispanic Folk Songs of New Mexico was planned for publication in 2014.

-His magnum opus, often referred to as the Big Book, is authoritative, Hispanic Folk Music of New Mexico and the Southwest: A Self-Portrait of a People, which was out of print for many years and achieved "collectable" status.
+His magnum opus, often referred to as the Big Book, is Hispanic Folk Music of New Mexico and the Southwest: A Self-Portrait of a People, which was out of print for many years and achieved "collectable" status.
 A revised edition, from UNM Press, was published in March 2014.

-Here is what the University of Oklahoma Press wrote when the book was first published in 1980: "In some 700 songs and melodies, most with English translations and musical transcriptions, the author presents the Hispanic folk music of the Southwestern United States in all its rich variety.
+The University of Oklahoma Press wrote when the book was first published in 1980: "In some 700 songs and melodies, most with English translations and musical transcriptions, the author presents the Hispanic folk music of the Southwestern United States in all its rich variety.
 This is truly a panoramic survey of Hispanic folk music, including representation of every formal type and dozens of subjects, both secular and religious, from Arizona, California, Colorado, New Mexico, and Texas.
 Ethnomusicologists and folklorists will value this comprehensive work both for its unrivaled scope and for its musical emphasis.
 Those exploring Hispanic cultural heritage will find this book a treasure trove".